denzelmok/code-learning/python-ship-finder/README.md

 ![alt text](https://github.com/denzelmok/python-projects/blob/main/python-ship-finder/images/search.png)

-I was happy to find that this was working pretty well, getting the information about ***all*** the ships that they had information on.
+I was happy to find that this was working pretty well, getting the information about ***all*** the ships that they had information on. *Look at those colours.*

 ![alt text](https://github.com/denzelmok/python-projects/blob/main/python-ship-finder/images/map.png)